 This course surveys topics in prescriptive analytics.
 It focuses on developing quantitative methods and computer simulations to gain insight into real-world problems.
 Emphasis is placed on practical applications rather than mathematical proofs.
-Students are expected to create mathematical models and solve them using Excel and by programming in Python.
-Application areas include supply chain and revenue management, logistics, and healthcare.
-Previous programming knowledge is expected.
+Students are expected to create mathematical

 Prerequisites: SB/OMIS 2050 3.00 (previously MGMT 2050 3.00) and Year 3 BBA/iBBA standing required